V-agor/Sql-Ben-s-Pizzeria/README.md

 ##  Setup & Steps

 ### 1. Database Setup
-- Populate tables with relevant data—structure tables to support downstream analysis.
+- Populate tables with relevant data

 - Note the database schema was first designed in QuickDBD.

 ### 2. SQL Querying & Analysis
-- Use `analysis_queries.sql` for cleaning and transformations.
-- Example queries:
-  - Filtering records
-  - Aggregating metrics (SUM, AVG, COUNT)
-  - Joining related tables
-  - Calculated fields for business logic
+- The sql scripts were devided by the business requirements each dashboard wants to display.

 ### 3. Data Preparation for BI
-- Export refined tables or queries as CSV.
+- Export  queries as CSV
-- Ensure clean, well-formatted data: column names, types, date formatting, etc.

 ### 4. Dashboard Creation
-- Import cleaned data into your BI tool.
+- Import data into your PowerBI.
 - Design visuals:
-  - KPIs and summary metrics
-  - Trend charts (time series)
-  - Categorical breakdowns (e.g., by product, region)
 - Enable interactivity: filters, drill-downs, click-throughs.
 ---
 ##  Key Learnings